yudai0308/filmarks/README.md

 ### Association
 - has_many :reviews
-- has_many :users, through: :Reviews
+- has_many :users, through: :reviews
-- has_many :users, through: :clip
+- has_many :users, through: :clips
-- has_many :clip
+- has_many :clips
-- has_many :casts, through: :Movies_Casts
+- has_many :casts, through: :movies_Casts
-- has_many :movies_Casts
+- has_many :movies_casts
 - has_many :tag, through: :reviews - tags
 - has_many :reviews - Tags
 - has_many :countries, through: :movies_Countries